CrunchyData/pg_tileserv/hugo/content/usage/cql.md

 ```
 pop_est >= 1000000
 name = 'Finland'
+count % 10 = 1
 ```

 ## BETWEEN predicate

-The `BETWEEN` predicate tests if a value lies in a range defined by a start and end value (inclusive):
+The `BETWEEN` predicate tests if a value (a property, literal or expression) lies in the range defined by a start and end value (inclusive):
 ```
-property [NOT] BETWEEN a AND b
+e1 [NOT] BETWEEN e2 AND e3
 ```

 #### Examples
 ```
-pop_est BETWEEN 100000 AND 1000000
+pop_est BETWEEN 1000000 AND 9000000
 name NOT BETWEEN 'Chile' AND 'Denmark'
 ```